ikeagaladrim/hugo-theme-stack/exampleSite/content/page/about.md

 * Code (yeah right)
 * and finally my curated leather jacket collection :)

-Putting this site together was an easy decision, this quote by Annie Dillard sums my the motivation perfectly.
+Putting this site together was an easy decision, this quote by Annie Dillard sums the motivation perfectly.

-> # **"...the impulse to keep to yourself what you have learned is not only shameful, it is destructive.
+> # "...the impulse to keep to yourself what you have learned is not only shameful, it is destructive.
 Anything you do not give freely and abundantly becomes lost to you.
-You open your safe and find ashes...”
+You open your safe and find ashes...” ― Annie Dillard
-> ― Annie Dillard**